jbshelton/GBPicoHDMI/docs/DOCUMENTATION.md

 ---

 ### Signal specs
 The output resolution is 720x480p at a pixel clock of 29\.4MHz \(and a TMDS clock of 294MHz respectively\.\) The total area used by the frame is 912x539, and the vertical refresh rate \(framerate\) is \~59\.8086Hz\.
 It's not the Gameboy's vertical refresh of \~59\.73Hz, but it's only \~0\.1358% faster\.
-Additionally, the resolution and TMDS clock allows an output clock of 4\.2MHz or 8\.4MHz to be perfectly synchronous with a Gameboy, Gameboy Advance or Gameboy Color\.
+Additionally, the resolution and TMDS clock \(which is the RP2040 system clock\) allows an output clock of 4\.2MHz or 8\.4MHz to be perfectly synchronous with a Gameboy, Gameboy Advance or Gameboy Color\.
 Below is a table comparing the full specs of this signal to the standard 720x480p 60Hz\.

 General info:
 | Standard or no | Format code | Hactive | Vactive | Htotal | Hblank | Vtotal | Vblank | H freq \(KHz\) | V freq \(Hz\) | Pixel freq \(MHz\) |